-Graham Foreman, Public Sector Sales Manager at Chess, is responsible for leading Public Sector sales and our dedicated teams in government, health, education, corporate and charity.
-Graham joined Chess in 2019 and has a demonstrated history of working in the Information Technology and Cyber industry.
+James Ambrose, Head of Public Sector Sales at Chess, is responsible for leading Public Sector sales and our dedicated teams in government, health, education and housing.
+James joined Chess in 2019 and has a demonstrated history of working in the Information Technology and Cyber industry.

 - Jump to Strategy Pillars >

 - Jump to Challenges >

 The UK Government has just launched their first Cyber Security Strategy.
 The main goals are to significantly harden the government's critical functions to cyberattacks by 2025 and improve public sector organisations' cyber resilience to known vulnerabilities and attack methods by 2030.